antarcticturtle/ohtu-viikko4/retro.md

 - facilitator writes a short summary of each issue on the respective sector of the circle

-2 is faster and goes conversation first, 1 builds up to it and might fit better for more shy team.
+2 is faster and goes conversation first, 1 builds up to it and might be a better fit for a more shy team.